 You cannot submit evidence which is scandalous, irrelevant or oppressive.
 If your affidavit contains any of these things, it may be deemed inadmissible.
 These may include assertions about someone’s perceived character and appearance.
 It also may be if it contains irrelevant details such as their socio-economic background, gender etc.

 When making an affidavit, you should include only direct evidence that you personally witnessed or heard.
 An affidavit should only state facts that you personally heard or saw.
 It should not include any statements based on second-hand evidence, such as information they were told someone else saw or heard.
 This is known as ‘hearsay’.
 There are specific rules that deal with hearsay and can result in the evidence deemed inadmissible in Court.

 Sworn or affirmed

-Sometimes documents are referenced in the affidavit which are required to be attached as an ‘annexure’ or an ‘exhibit’ (depending on the Court).
-An annexure or exhibit is required to have an accompanying statement signed by the witness to attest that the document is indeed what is being referred to in the affidavit.
+You will need to provide evidence of the arguments you make in your affidavit.
+These are attached as an ‘annexure’ or an ‘exhibit’ (depending on the Court).
+An annexure or exhibit is required to have an accompanying statement signed by the witness.
+This serves to attest that the document is indeed what is being referred to in the affidavit.

 Additionally, your annexure or exhibit must be numbered chronologically, i.e. Annexure ‘A’, Annexure ‘B’.
 Annexures are normally used for smaller affidavits, whilst an exhibit would be required if you intend to submit a longer-form affidavit with more evidence.

 Joanna is in the midst of a family law dispute with her ex-husband, Neville.
 Joanna is asserting in her affidavit that Neville withdrew significant sums of money (totally $58,000 over 8 months) from their joint bank account and transferred it into his individual account.
 To evidence this, Joanna has to provide bank statements for the entire 8 month period showing the transfers.
 These will be considered an exhibit, as the statements are in excess of 100 pages.